-“The Role of Public Policy in Private Sector Development” workshop is an intensive, five-day, executive-level training program that will teach selected participants how to be effective reform leaders, promoting sound public policies in complex and contentious settings.
-The LAD Program in Ukraine will be led by CDDRL Director, Francis Fukuyama of Stanford University and Stephen D. Krasner, MA, PhD of Hoover Institution.
+“The Role of Public Policy in Private Sector Development” workshop is an intensive five-day executive-level training program that will teach selected participants how to be effective reform leaders, promoting sound public policies in complex and contentious settings.
+The LAD Program in Ukraine will be led by Roger Leeds, PhD and Stephen D. Krasner, MA, PhD.

-This is a largely case-based curriculum with key lectures that provide the necessary conceptual framework.
+This is a largely case-based curriculum with key lectures that will provide the necessary conceptual framework.
 The “case method” is a technique of teaching and learning through the analysis of actual events that have occurred, allowing you to gain a realistic understanding of the roles, responsibilities and analytical skills required of decision makers, as well as the tensions that may arise between various stakeholders with different objectives.
 Participants are encouraged to draw from their own experiences to enrich classroom discussions and stimulate debate.

 Prior to joining the faculty of Johns Hopkins School of Advanced International Studies (SAIS), Professor Leeds was an international finance practitioner for 25 years, working as an investment banker at Salomon Brothers, a senior staff member of the International Finance Corporation, a partner at KPMG in charge of its global privatization practice and a managing director of a major private equity firm in New York focused on emerging markets.